 - The RFR should address the reason(s) you were denied.
 In order to determine the reason(s) for denial, read the decision letter carefully or ask staff from the RSC to explain it in detail.

 - If you believe an error was made in the decision process, you must provide a detailed description of the error(s).
 If you have new information to provide, it must contain sufficient detail to enable the reviewer to make a decision on your case.
 If the new information provided contains facts that occurred prior to the USCIS interview, you should include an explanation of why you did not present the information at the initial interview.

 - The RFR must be submitted within 90 days after the date of the decision (see date on denial notice).
 If the RFR is not submitted within 90 days, you must provide an explanation for why it is being submitted late.

-- The RFR may be mailed or delivered directly to USCIS or the RSC at the following addresses:
+- The RFR may be mailed or delivered directly to the RSC at the following addresses:

 - Request for Review filing locations - Europe, Middle East and Africa (EMEA) District

 - Request for Review filing locations - Asia Pacific (APAC) District

 - Request for Review filing locations - Latin America, Canada and the Caribbean (LACC) District

 10. Your RFR will be reviewed, but the review processing time may vary based on location.
 The RFR response may be sent to you through established procedures (usually through the RSC, local representatives of the United Nations High Commissioner for Refugees (UNHCR), the International Organization for Migration (IOM) or mailed to you directly at the address provided in the RFR).
 If you change addresses you must let USCIS know so that your RFR response will be sent to the correct address.